 In keeping with our strategy of selling investments at attractive prices relative to our valuations and of crystallising value for shareholders, the Company sold its investment in Alpha Schools in March to a wholly-owned subsidiary of HICL Infrastructure Company Limited.
 The sale generated gross proceeds of £21.2 million and the Board was pleased to deliver a strong premium to the opening value of £18.5 million through the sale.
-There is a detailed case study on page 13.
+There is a detailed case study on the Alpha Schools divestment in the Investment Adviser's review.
 3i Infrastructure also received proceeds of £6.9 million as a result of loan repayments from Eversholt and Elgin.